sanamedio/log-of-learning/notes-05-nov-2018.md

         while True:

             #wait until client or remote is avl to read
+	    # reading from both client and remote , and select is helping here, https://docs.python.org/2/library/select.html
             r , w , e = select.select([client, remote], [], [])

-            if client in r:
-                data = client.recv(4096)
+            if client in r: # if read data is from mclient, then send it to remote data = client.recv(4096)
                 if remote.send(data) <= 0:
                     break

-            if remote in r:
+            if remote in r:# vice versea
                 data = remote.recv(4096)
                 if client.send(data) <= 0:
                     break